Postoperative Visual Loss Registry

 Postoperative vision loss is a rare but devastating complication of non-ophthalmic surgery.
 Patients have developed visual loss or complete blindness in one or both eyes following uneventful surgeries on the heart, spine and blood vessels, as well as reconstructive surgery and other surgeries.

-The Committee on Professional Liability for the American Society of Anesthesiologists (ASA) hopes to collect a large number of detailed case reports of visual loss after non-ophthalmic surgery.
+The Postoperative Visual Loss Registry hopes to collect a large number of detailed case reports of visual loss after non-ophthalmic surgery.
 Ischemic optic neuropathy (ION) is one common diagnosis.
 The cause of this ION is still only theory.
 A variety of causes or contributing factors have been suggested, but not necessarily proven, such as:

 - Pre-existing conditions of patients such as atherosclerosis, diabetes, obesity, male sex, hypertension, unusual anatomy of the eye, the optic nerve and its blood supply;